Introduction

 -

-- Select both latitude and longitude from the Data Sets tree and click the plus sign
+- Select the latitude and longitude variables from the Data Sources tree.

 Next